wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2023-18.x Release Notes

-**Alert Checking Frequency**: When you create a new alert, the default alert checking frequency is set to 5 minutes starting with this release.
-If you want to change the default value, you need to define the **Checking Frequency** when you create or edit the alert.
+**Alert Checking Frequency**: When you create an alert, the default alert checking frequency is now set to 5 minutes.
+If you want to change the default value, define the **Checking Frequency** when you create or edit the alert.
 For more information on the checking frequency, see [How Are Alerts Evaluated](alerts.html#how-are-alerts-evaluated).

 ## 2023-13.x Release Notes